Quick Answer: How to Go from Singapore to Johor Bahru (JB)

-If you’re looking for the most comfortable, convenient, and hassle-free way to get from Singapore to Johor Bahru, private hire transport is the clear winner — and SGMYTravel s one of the top-rated providers trusted by thousands of travelers each month.
+If you’re looking for the most comfortable, convenient, and hassle-free way to get from Singapore to Johor Bahru, private hire transport is the clear winner, and SGMYTravel is one of the top-rated providers trusted by thousands of travelers each month.

 This door-to-door service allows you to skip long queues, avoid lugging baggage across immigration checkpoints, and travel in a private MPV (Toyota Innova, Alphard, or similar) with your group — without sharing the ride with strangers.